mingchen/docker-android-build-box/README.md

 To allow for the global java setting via jEnv, the file `/root/.jenv/version`, to be cached the simplest way is to cache the complete jEnv folder, `/root/.jenv/`.

-The initial step is to create a named volume.
 First create the directory on the host where jEnv will be cached.
 For this example it will be in `~/.dockercache/jenv/`:
 ```sh
 # mkdir ~/.dockercache/jenv
 ```